-^{}It is mandatory for the applicants to select one of the topics of Individual Study listed on the ANNEX I and write it in the face page of Inception Report.
-For those who select '-others' it is mandatory to describe a concrete plan of Individual Study including the expected supervisor's name and affiliation.
+It is mandatory for the applicants to select one of the topics of Individual Study listed on the ANNEX I and write it in the face page of Inception Report.
+For those who select 'others' it is mandatory to describe a concrete plan of Individual Study including the expected supervisor's name and affiliation.

 III.
-Conditions and Procedures for Application
+Eligibility and Procedures

-1. Expectations from the Participating Organizations:
+1. Expectations to the Applying Organizations :